 A governing body is not bound by its collective bargaining agreement for employees of an innovation network school established under Indiana Code Chapter 20-25.7-4-5.
 Employees of an innovation network school may organize and create a separate bargaining unit to collectively bargain with the innovation network team under Indiana Code Article 20-29.
-See Indiana Code § 20-25.7-4-7 for more information.
+See Indiana Code § 20-25.7-4-7 for more information see NPD 2022-1.